Visual Arts: International Research Programme

 Who may apply?

 Anyone who professionally produces exhibitions of contemporary art, manages exhibition venues that show contemporary art, or communicates contemporary art.
 In addition, applicants who can document significant experience with the same.
-Substantial experience is assessed by the Agency for Culture and Palaces' art professional employees based on the applicant's CV.

 The programme is primarily aimed at applicants who already have contacts on the Danish art scene or candidates who wish to develop a project involving specific Danish artists or institutions.
 Applicants must be able to organize meetings and studio visits on their own.